hyperstack-org/hyperstack/docs/installation/installation.md

 # Hyperstack provides a hook to aid in debugging communication problems.
 The following
 # code block adds a useful server side log message.
 You may want to change this to
-# a specific logging location, or on occassion add a debug break point instead of logging
+# a specific logging location, or on occasion add a debug break point instead of logging

 module Hyperstack
   def self.on_error(operation, err, params, formatted_error_message)